IBM/dbb/Templates/Common-Backend-Scripts/README.md

 -w `<workspace>` | **Workspace directory**, an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
 -r `<repoURL>` | **Git repository URL**, can either be SSH or HTTPS-based.
 Example: `-r git@github.com:Organization/MortgageApplication.git`
 -b `<branch>` | **Git branch** that should be checked out.
-Example: `-b main`
+Example: `-b main` -a `<application>` | (Optional) **Application name** to specify the directory into which git will clone.
+This is required for instance in the scenario if the repository name differs from the application name that is used in the build phase.
+Example: `-a CBSA`.

 **Dealing with private repositories**